Battle of Palmdale

 The Battle of Palmdale was the attempted shoot-down of a runaway drone by United States Air Force interceptors in the skies over Southern California in mid-August 1956.
-The drone was launched from Point Mugu Naval Air Station and soon went out of control.
+The drone was launched from Naval Air Station Point Mugu and soon went out of control.
 Interceptor aircraft took off from Oxnard Air Force Base and caught up with the drone, but were ultimately unable to bring it down, despite using all of their rockets.
 After it ran out of fuel, the unmanned aircraft crashed in a sparsely populated tract of desert.

-During the incident, over 1000 acres were scorched, and a substantial amount of property was damaged or destroyed.
+During the incident, over 1,000 acres (400 ha) were scorched, and a substantial amount of property was damaged or destroyed.

 Background

 In the mid-1950s, the United States Navy was involved in research and development on surface-to-air and air-to-air missiles for the protection of its ships and other assets.
 The missiles being tested at this time included the AIM-7 Sparrow and the Bendix AAM-N-10 Eagle.
 Unmanned drones were used to test the missiles' effectiveness.
 One type of drone was the Grumman F6F-5K Hellcat.